thestippe/thestippe.github.io/_drafts/statistics/regression.md

 We introduced the linear model, and we saw how to implement it with an example.
+As we will see in the future posts, the linear model is the starting point for almost any regression model.
 We discussed the interpretation of the parameters and some of the most relevant assumptions we made about data.

 ## Suggested readings

 -  <cite> Kutner, M. H., Nachtsheim, C., Neter, J. (2004).
-Applied linear regression models.
-UK: McGraw-Hill/Irwin. </cite>
+Applied linear regression models.UK: McGraw-Hill/Irwin. </cite>
 - <cite> Gelman, A., Hill, J., Vehtari, A. (2020).
 Regression and Other Stories.
 India: Cambridge University Press. </cite>